SirYancy/computer-apps-primer/ch5-databases/tutorial-data.md

 1. Click **Next**, and then **Finish**.
 1. Open the Albums table and observe the result: <br> ![12][12]

+Save everything, repair and compact your database, and then upload it to the class portal.

 In the next tutorial, we will begin querying our database.

 <!-- Images -->